-For example, I enjoy sitting in a canal-side cafe, reading a book, and watching the world go by.
-I love meandering the streets sampling the culinary delights.
-And I adore the museums and fairytale architecture.
+I enjoy sitting in a canal-side cafe, reading a book, and watching the world go by.
+I love meandering the streets sampling the culinary delights and perhaps the odd coffee shop or two.

 Again, winter is arguably the best time to explore a popular city such as Amsterdam.
 Not only because of its magical festive vibe and activities, but you can expect a fraction of the crowds relative to other times of the year.

 How could I write an article on the best winter city breaks in Europe, without including my home city of London?

 Regardless of the season, London is an awesome city to visit.
 Rain or shine, there’s always something to keep you entertained.
 You will need 4-days or more here, just to scratch the surface.